MediaHound/CoreHound/README.md

 Sometimes we want to be notified anytime an `MHObject`'s properties change.
 All `MHObject` properties are KVO-compliant:

 **NOTE:** CoreHound has no thread affinity for KVO notifications.
 This means that all KVO notifications will be posted from background threads.
-If you need to tie KVO notifications to UI updates, make sure to dispatch to the main thread.
+If you need to tie KVO notifications to UI updates, make sure to dispatch to the main thread when the change notifications occur.

 ## CoreHound is built for large datasets
 Since there are lots of connections between objects in the Entertainment Graph, all methods that return other `MHObjects` take advantage of paging.
 That means you will only get a subset of results.
 If you need more, you can fetch more, one page at a time.